 One of the most remarkable facets of Govern’s career, his pursuit of acting, is almost entirely obscured.
 Although his obituary states that he won prizes for his interpretation of Shakespeare, supporting evidence has not yet surfaced.
 It is possible that Govern could have crossed paths along the eastern seaboard with J.A.
 Arneaux, an actor noted for his portrayal of Iago in Othello,[xxxii] as well as Richard III and Macbeth.
 Also noteworthy is that Arneaux too was a journalist.
 He was editor of the New York Enterprise and wrote for a mainstream big-city paper, the New York Sun.[xxxiii]
 He was another member of the mulatto elite -- the fair-skinned, straight-nosed, mustachioed New Yorker looked like he could have been Govern’s cousin.

-The only definitive reference I uncovered was to an 1879 amateur production.
+The only definitive reference that has been uncovered is to an 1879 amateur production.
 The black Catholic parish of St. Augustine in Washington formed The Ira Aldridge Dramatic Company, one of many named for the great African-American thespian.
 They staged Sheridan’s Pizarro before a slim audience, though Govern and most of the cast got good reviews.[xxxiv]
 Cos and two friends named Chase and Smith may also have staged an unidentified play in Washington in the fall of 1883.[xxxv]

 As of 1919, Govern was still involved in union affairs.
 He was listed as a member of the executive board of the Hotel and Restaurant Employees’ International Alliance.[xxxvi]
 Govern was one of two African-American delegates at the founding convention in 1890.
 “In his talk, he made the intelligent proposal that their new union try to establish a central employment bureau to control hiring.”[xxxvii]